wjlau/Capstone1-Proposal/README.md

 ## Results

 Is home court advantage real?

-Using a one sample t-test of population proportions:
+Looking at all NBA teams I was able to use a one sample t-test of population proportions with the null hypothesis being that home teams win 50% of the games.
+Since we are looking at all NBA teams, this will account for home win rate vs away win rate.
+If there is no home court advantage, home win rate = away win rate which is in essence, equivalent to the null hypothesis.
 * p = 0.5
 * significance level = 0.05
 * n = 12873 games